 The HDMI cable allows you to connect your Windows laptop to a TV.
-This enables users from their screens to view content on the TV.
+This enables users to view content on the TV from their computer screens.

-Although the connection between a TV and a machine is straightforward, you may often have trouble with the display size.
+Although the connection between a TV and a computer is often straightforward, you may often have trouble with the display size.
 The pictures on the TV can be blurred or smaller than you like.
-And obviously, a laptop screen on TV is necessary

 It would be best to search your TV’s native resolutions to change the HDMI screen size on the TV.
-If you purchased the TV yourself, you should be aware of the resolution endorsed.
+If you purchased the TV yourself, you should be aware of the resolution that it came with.

 What is an HDMI?